 IKEA’s IKEA Place app is similar, allowing shoppers to use AR with their smartphone camera to place furniture items into their homes, scaled to their real-life size.

-SWF’s AR Colour Visualiser is an AR app that allows customers to test out over 1000 wall paint colors by the German brand from the comfort of their home, letting them play around with the decoration before committing to a specific color.
+SWF’s AR Colour Visualiser is an app that allows customers to test out over 1000 wall paint colors by the German brand from the comfort of their home, letting them play around with the decoration before committing to a specific color.

-The barriers to entry
+The barriers to implement them.

-A lack of awareness about VR technology can cause rejection in employees, who may fear its introduction will disrupt established workflows.
+- Lack of knowledge: A lack of awareness about VR technology can cause rejection in employees, who may fear its introduction will disrupt established workflows.

-Similar to VR, AR projects accumulate costs through development, hardware, services, and software licenses.
+- Price: Similar to VR, AR projects accumulate costs through development, hardware, services, and software licenses.

-At the higher managerial levels, there could be a lack of confidence in the technology.
+- Leadership issues: At the higher managerial levels, there could be a lack of confidence in the technology.
 Or, on the other hand, excessive confidence without proper understanding of application and business benefits.

-The data used in AR apps is extracted from various enterprise systems.
+- Enterprise systems integration: The data used in AR apps is extracted from various enterprise systems.
 Integration with these systems can be costly and difficult.

-AR projects should find solutions to reuse existing 3D assets.
+- 3D content: AR projects should find solutions to reuse existing 3D assets.
 Otherwise, 3D designers will spend hours reworking content they have already created before.

 The more you learn about these AR/VR use cases, the more you notice they essentially provide visual and spatial context your clients used to only be able to get in a physical store or by buying items and getting rough estimations of how they’ll fit based on the measurements.